tedmoore/schelp2/docs/Classes/List.md

 ```

 ### `copyRange`
 Return a new List which is a copy of the indexed slots of the receiver from start to end.
-See [SequenceableCollection#Indexing](../Classes/SequenceableCollection.md#indexing)..
+See [SequenceableCollection / Indexing ](../Classes/SequenceableCollection.md#indexing)..
 ```supercollider
 (
 var y, z;